-Tasks are scripts with a defined Target and review workflow.
+Tasks are scripts or individual commands sent to a Target.
 You need to create Targets before you can run Tasks.

-An optional message gives an overview of the task functionalities and motivations.
+An optional message gives an overview of the task motivations.
 It will help the reviewer to understand and speed up the review workflow, besides being a great documentation resource.

 Status tells where a Task is in it's lifecycle.